miyanda2/cherryff/PITCHME.md

 ### Module 1
 <br>
-<span style="color:gray">introduction to computer science</span>
+<span style="color:gray">Computer Science</span>
 <br>
 Computer science is the study of problems, problem-solving, and the solutions that come out of the problem-solving process.

 <br>
 A computer scientist’s goal is to develop an algorithm, a stepby- step list of instructions for solving any instance of the problem that might arise.